sagemath/trac_to_gh/Issue 4513.md

 # Issue 4513: Action of MatrixGroup on a MPolynomialRing

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4513

 Original creator: SimonKing